 By Alexandria Sage and Vibhuti Sharma

-Lyft posted a $1.1 billion loss in its first quarter, hit by stock-based compensation charges due to its initial public offering.
-Lyft, which forecast growth would slow in the second quarter, is watched as a bellwether for its larger rival Uber which will price its offering on Thursday.
+Revenues nearly doubled in the quarter ended in March but Lyft forecast growth would slow in its first results as a public company.
+Lyft is watched as a bellwether for its larger rival Uber Technologies Inc, which will price its offering on Thursday.

 An outlook for second-quarter revenue of $800 million to $810 million was ahead of analysts' expectations of $783.1 million.
 The low end of that forecast would amount to revenue growth of 58%, however, far short of the growth Lyft has enjoyed recently.

-The company also forecast an expected adjusted EBITDA loss of $270 million to $280 million for the second quarter.
+For its second quarter, Lyft forecast an expected adjusted EBITDA loss of $270 million to $280 million.

 Lyft posted revenue of $37.86 from each of its 20.5 million active riders during the first quarter, a 34% increase in revenue and a 46% increase in riders over the same period in 2018.